Excel Hints & Tips - Florence Nightingale & Excel

 What on earth has Florence Nightingale got to do with Excel?

-Pie charts are great!
-They can be big, bold and simple… but they can also be muddled, messy and confusing.
+Whether you are trying to fight for an important cause like Florence Nightingale, show where your website traffic comes from or just want to show your sales over the last year, pie charts can be really effective – big, bold and simple.
+But they can also be muddled, messy and confusing.
 What makes the difference is the data you are trying to chart.
 Not all data is suitable for all chart types and Pies are particularly vulnerable to having the wrong data used.

 If we consider the table of data below that we have three rows of data organised into five columns.
 This data will not make a good pie chart!

 If you try you might end up with a doughnut chart a bit like the one below… urgh!